MssGmz99/IT-HomeLab/README.md

 # IT Home Lab

 A collection of hands-on IT labs documenting real-world T1 helpdesk tasks and system administration work.
-All labs were performed on live systems — no simulations.
+All labs were performed on live systems.

 ## Lab Environment
 - **Host Machine:** Dell Inspiron 14 7420 2-in-1, Windows 11 Home